Japanese occupation of Gyeongbokgung: Preparations

-On July 23, the Japanese approached Heungseon Daewongun, who was under house arrest Gojong had placed him as someone amenable to be Korea's leader in growing their sphere of influence on Joseon.
-He agreed under threat by the sword on the condition that "Japan will not demand a single piece of Korean territory if the reforms succeed," and so the Japanese liberated him.
-Kim Hong-jip and the Enlightenment Party also joined their assault after the failed Gapsin Coup; he requested their military assistance to topple the government-administered by the conservative faction of Confucius scholars backed by the Qing government who opposed modernization.
+On 23 July, the Japanese approached Heungseon Daewongun, who was under house arrest Gojong had placed him as someone amenable to be Korea's leader in growing their sphere of influence on Joseon.
+He agreed on the condition that "Japan will not demand a single piece of Korean territory if the reforms succeed," and so the Japanese liberated him.

-Assault on the Palace
+Assault on the palace

 At 4:30 am, Otori ordered Ōshima Yoshimasa to "execute as planned!"
 The 21st regiment besieged the palace.
 King Gojong and Queen Myeongseong awoke from the sudden attack; they took refuge in Hamhwadang Hall at Geoncheong Palace, a separate palace to the north of the Hyangwonji Pong in Gyeongbokgung.